 - In the bowl of a stand up mixer add the flour, yeast, honey and salt (place salt away from the yeast) and the mashed potatoes, start to knead (on #2 speed).

 - Continue to knead, add the oil, then pour the water slowly (a slow stream), continue to knead for 3-4 minutes (no higher than #3-4 speed) or until dough is smooth and starts to pull away from the sides of the bowl.
 Remove to a flat lightly floured surface and knead into a ball.
 Place in a lightly oiled bowl, cover with plastic wrap and let rise in a warm draft free area for approximately 2 hours or doubled in bulk.

 - Pre-heat oven to 400F (200C).
 Lightly oil a pizza pan.
 I used three 7 inch (19cm) pans.

 - Divide dough and place in prepared pans, with finger tips make prints in the dough.

-- Bake for approximately 20 minutes until dough is cooked.
-Serve.
+- Bake for approximately 20 minutes until dough is cooked through and golden.
+Serve warm.
 Enjoy!